-Effective April 1, 2001, the Company adopted the provisions of Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets," and has ceased amortizing the goodwill recorded as a result of the acquisition of substantially all the assets of Intergrated Electronics, LLC ("IE") on June 1, 2000.
+Effective April 1, 2001, the Company adopted the provisions of Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets," and has ceased amortizing the goodwill recorded as a result of the acquisition of substantially all of the assets of Integrated Electronics, LLC ("IE") on June 1, 2000.
 The Company reviews its goodwill and other long-term assets at least annually or when events or changes in circumstances indicate that the carrying amount of such assets may not be fully recoverable.
-If the carrying amount of the asset is determined to exceed its fair value, an impairment loss would be recognized.
+If the carrying amount of the net tangible and intangible assets in a given reporting unit exceed the reporting unit's fair value, a detailed impairment loss analysis would be performed to calculate the amount of impairment, if any, as prescribed by SFAS 142.